tvergilio/local-government-pulse/README.md

 3.  **Store:** The analysis results (JSON objects) are sent to the `processing_results` topic.
 4.  **Consume and Update Redis:** The `redis-consumer` consumes the analysis results and updates Redis data structures.
 5.  **Aggregate and Identify Trends:** The `TrendAggregator` periodically aggregates the data in Redis and updates the `trending-topics` sorted set.
+6.  **Real-time Updates via SignalR:** The `TrendHub` in the Web API retrieves data from Redis and pushes updates to connected clients in real-time using SignalR.

 ### Redis Data Structures: